junbangliang/junbangliang.github.io/_pages/about.md

 My research focuses on leveraging large-scale pretraining of language and vision models to enhance the adaptability and capabilities of robotic systems, enabling them to handle a wide range of real-world scenarios and complex tasks.

+In my free time, I enjoy spending time with my friends building creative gadgets and systems such as [LightSense](/projects/1_project/).
+Feel free to email me to chat about research and opportunities!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.